Partnering with Pride

 At the moment we need Black donors because of a rise in demand for some rare blood types that are more common in people of Black heritage.
 Thanks to our partnership with UK Black Pride, we have been able to engage with all communities and make sure there’s enough blood available for everyone.

-NHS Blood and Transplant is partnering and attending the following celebrations in 2023:
+NHS Blood and Transplant have partnered with the following celebrations in 2024:

 NHSBT participating in Pride events across the country is hugely important in supporting the diversity of our amazing donors and people.